openethereum/openethereum/README.md

 OpenEthereum is the ParityTech Parity ethereum client in its _minimal maintaince mode_, this means that:
 - code related to non-mainstream features has been removed
 - will be updated to the last ethereum mainnet network upgrades
-- will support mainnet, kovan and xdai network mainstream chains
+- will mainly support mainnet, kovan and xdai network mainstream chains.
 - only critical bugs will be fixed, no performance improvements or new features are planned

 ## 2. Technical Overview <a id="chapter-002"></a>